 People are sharing ideas and initiating actions to face the disturbing reality.
 The community of experts, researchers, journalists, activists, and conscious internet users is expanding.
 Some platforms and tools enable safer routes to travel to the digital world.

 Can cryptocurrencies protect our privacy?

 A prominent example is the Blockchain.
 A detailed description of the promise of more freedom and privacy through distributed ledgers demands another article.
 For now, here is a brief sketch on how decentralized and encrypted peer-to-peer networks can make communication and value transfers much more secure.

-There are a few avant-grade projects which redefine the way we write, read, share and explore content on the web.
+There are a few avant-grade projects which redefine the way we write, read, share, and explore content on the web.
 These projects let users claim ownership of the data they produce and consume, and make sure that no third party will manipulate it.
-Stand out examples include SteemIt, the social network that rewards writers and readers, and stores all the content in its immutable Blockchain ledger; and Brave, a blockchain based browser, which builds a transparent, less intrusive and more effective system to glance over the internet.
+Stand out examples include SteemIt, the social network that rewards writers and readers, and stores all the content in its immutable Blockchain ledger.
+Another example is Brave, a blockchain-based browser, which builds a transparent, less intrusive, and more effective system to glance over the internet.

 Another aspect of privacy relates to how we use and save our money, whether we are individuals or firms.
 Here we can find technologies such as Zero-Proof-Knowledge, which was first implemented through the private crypto coin ZCash.